 If you run Google or Facebook ads, those platforms assist in tracking offline conversions.
 They also offer integrations for systems like Salesforce, Zapier, HubSpot and other CMSs so that your customer data is consistent across all platforms.

 Typically, the ad platform assigns an online user with a unique identifier code.
 The platform is able to track that code from when the user took an action online related to your business and when they made a purchase and became a customer.
 You’ll be able to see when and where the purchase or other offline conversion occurred and get excellent insight into that user’s customer journey.

 The Future of Tracking Offline Conversions

-For now, though, start tracking offline conversions manually.
-The information you collect will allow you to optimize your digital strategy and build a better online presence so your business is found by more local consumers.
+For now, start tracking offline conversions manually and with paid ads!
+The information you collect will allow you to optimize your digital strategy and build a better online presence so your business can be found by more local customers.